PiggyPigCute/iceberg_dibistan/README.md

 # iceberg_dibistan

 Website and Discord bot for Dibistan's Iceberg.
-Can be fork to create another iceberg.
-An iceberg rank all references to a world by there celebrity.
+Can be forked to create another iceberg.
+An iceberg ranks all references to a world according to their celebrity.

 You can find the website at ... (not open yet).